BeileiCui/MS-TFAL/README.md

 python test.py --arch puredeeplab18 --log_name MSS_TFAL_noisyver_3_ver_0 --t 1 --gpu 0 --checkpoint 1 --h 256 --w 320
 ```
 * More example parameter setting refer to ```exp.sh```.
+* You can also use ```python TFAL_visualization.py``` to:
+* 1. Compute feature based affinity confidence for each video
+* 2. Generate samples figures related to temporal affinity